Kangaroos Hopping: Why Kangaroos Jump

 Video: Kangaroo pentapedaling

-Does the Kangaroo have an Extra Leg?
-Kangaroo - Slow Speed Locomotion
+Does the Kangaroo have an Fifth Leg?

 A kangaroo moves at low speeds by leaning forward on to its short front limbs, hoisting itself up with its tail and then shifting its hind legs forward.
 This method of movement is called 'pentapedal' (four limbs + tail) locomotion.
 Only the kangaroo does this.
 Recent research has shown that the kangaroo's tail with its 20 vertebrae, acts like a fifth limb fulfilling the role of a normal leg.
 In this role it is capable of generating more forward force than all of the kangaroo's other limbs combined.